 For more information or assistance, contact the Admissions Office at firstname.lastname@example.org or 617.585.0123.

 The BAC encourages students to apply for transfer credit.
 Any interested students will need to submit their materials to the Admission's Office.
 Your school's dean will review materials and approve transfer credits, and Admissions will communicate decisions to the Registrar's Office, the Financial Aid Office, Advising, and the Bursar.
 Students may transfer up to half of the credits required for any degree program.
 Certificate programs may consider a smaller proportion of transfer credits toward completion of these programs.
-Distance degree programs only accept transfer credits by exception and with approval from the program director.
-Please contact the dean of the school or the director of the program for more information regarding the program that interests you.
+Online degree programs only accept transfer credits with approval from the program director.

 If a course is transferred, it will count toward graduation; if a course is waived, the student will not be required to take it again at the BAC, but will be required to complete the same number of credits in the same subject area as the waived course in order to graduate.